Vyral/justin-udy/_posts/2021-07-15-a-comprehensive-mid-year-market-update.md

 1:30—What our massive jump in median price means for you

-2:35—What’s been happening with homebuyer affordability?
+2:10—What’s been happening with homebuyer affordability?

-4:08—An example that illustrates the importance of pricing in this market
+3:16—An example that illustrates the importance of pricing in this market

-5:50—Buyer trends we’re seeing in this market
+3:57—Buyer trends we’re seeing in this market

-7:05—How to properly handle price reductions in this market
+5:06—How to properly handle price reductions in this market

-8:40—Why the volume of offers has dropped slightly as of late

-10:15—Why outside buyers are still coming to Salt Lake City at a high rate

-11:05—My top tips for sellers to find success in this market
+6:22—My top tips for sellers to find success in this market

-13:35—Wrapping things up
+8:52—Wrapping things up

 If you have any questions for me about today’s video, the market, or anything else related to real estate, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you soon.